netcrop/stimy/README.md

 sys/stat.h
 ```
 Some of the following commands use sudo for install/uninstall.
-The install script will pick the latest Perl version from your system.
 > cd stimy/
 > source stimy.sh
-> stimy.lib
 > stimy.install
 ```
 ## Using stimy